cdleveille/copterjs/README.md

 -   Clone repo and open root folder in VS Code.
 -   Install recommended VS Code extensions `Docker`, `ESLint`, `Prettier`, `EditorConfig`, and `TypeScript Import Sorter`.
--   Run `yarn install` to install package dependencies.
+-   Run `yarn` to install package dependencies.
 -   Create and populate a `.env` file in the root folder based on the `.env.example` file.
     -   If you want to play locally without a high scores database, set the `USE_DB` environment variable to `false` and skip the "Set up database" instructions below.